 With the natural splendor of Puget Sound providing a breathtaking backdrop, Seattle University offers all the educational advantages of attending college in a metropolitan area.
-The 52-acre campus on historic First Hill is nestled on the edge of downtown Seattle, one of the nation's most picturesque cities.
+The 46-acre campus on historic First Hill is nestled on the edge of downtown Seattle, one of the nation's most picturesque cities.

-The campus is growing to serve the needs of more than 4,500 students and 300 faculty members.
-September 1989 marked the dedication of the centennial fountain designed by George Tsutakawa.
-Located in the center of campus, the fountain and the new quadrangle provide an artistic atmosphere in an open-air setting, which has become a favorite meeting place for the campus community.
-Early in 1990 the Thomas J. Bannan Center for Science and Engineering was dedicated.
-Here the teaching and research laboratories feature state-of-the-art equipment for undergraduates.
-Opened in fall 1990, the Bessie Burton Sullivan Skilled Nursing Residence is an integral part of the service orientation of the campus.
-It is intended to develop excellence in education and the care of older persons.
+The campus is growing to serve the needs of more than 4,700 students and 300 faculty members.
+The centennial fountain designed by George Tsutakawa is located in the center of campus.
+The fountain and the new quadrangle provide an artistic atmosphere in an open-air setting, which has become a favorite meeting place for the campus community.
+In the Thomas J. Bannan Center for Science and Engineering teaching and research laboratories feature state-of-the-art equipment for undergraduates.
+The Bessie Burton Sullivan Skilled Nursing Residence is an integral part of the service orientation of the campus.
+It is intended to develop excellence in education and in the care of older persons.